justinpombrio/solvomatic/README.md

 ### Rules

-Most important are the rules.
+After declaring possible values with `range`, we must limit what can go where with _rules_.
 In this case, we're just going to write one rule, that things need to be words:

 ```text
 rule word /usr/share/dict/words